 “Gustavo”

 NOTE — Numbers 6, 7 & 8 reference projects from the 1950s and ‘60s.
 We ended up there through my mother.
 When I was a kid in the ‘90s, we had one TV and when it was her turn I had to sit through whatever was on Turner Classic Movies.
-The first (non-kid) movie I remember making it through was Some Like It Hot (1959). — It’s funny; we stay who we were as kids or teenagers, as far the things we like.
-So, my affinity for that time in movies and TV endures and it’s projects from that era that have most inspired So Far Bound’s shape. — And I know; I should be Marvel-izing or Friends-ifying the references for Bound, but, what I should do isn’t the truth.
+The first (non-kid) movie I remember making it through was Some Like It Hot (1959).
+It’s funny; we stay who we were as kids or teenagers, as far the things we like.
+So, my affinity for that time in movies and TV endures and it’s a few projects from that era that I’ve always thought of as inspirations for So Far Bound’s style. — Back to the list:

 Pictured: Some Like It Hot, 1959.